ianrenton/ianrenton.com/_posts/2024-06-30-my-first-easiest-and-last-sota.md

 ![Map of local SOTA summits](/blog/2024/sotamap.png){: .center}

 It could be worse of course&mdash;we could be in East Anglia or the vast swathe of central France with no peaks at all.
 But compared to Wales, the Highlands, or of course the Alps, there's not a lot nearby.
-Besides Win Green, only Nine Barrow Down is within an hour's drive&mdash;and that has had some issues in the past betweeb the landowner and SOTA activators who hadn't asked permission first.
+Besides Win Green, only Nine Barrow Down is within an hour's drive&mdash;and that has had some issues in the past between the landowner and SOTA activators who hadn't asked permission first.
 Avoiding that, we're left with Long Knoll, Lewesdon Hill and Hardown Hill (each a 1h 15min drive) or Brighstone Down (2h drive plus £100 ferry journey).

 Plenty of similar outdoorsy ham radio activities exist: [Parks on the Air](https://parksontheair.com/), [World Wide Flora & Fauna](https://wwff.co/), [Beaches](https://www.beachesontheair.com/), [Lighthouses](https://englishlighthouseawards.uk/) and even [Bunkers](https://bunkersontheair.org/site/) are all things we could put "on the air" much more easily than summits.
 So perhaps we will take up one of those instead, and leave SOTA until some holiday in a more mountainous place in the future.